 At WHOOP, our mission is to help you unlock your best performance with 24/7 personalized data.
 We’re also constantly striving to better enable our members to understand and interpret that data.
-We recently released a new feature called the Monthly Performance Assessment–a perk available to members who have been on WHOOP for at least 28 days.
-These assessments are delivered each month and display insightful charts and analysis from the previous month’s data.
+Your Monthly Performance Assessments feature the most detailed and in-depth analysis available.
+Below we’ll break down how to get the most out of your MPA.

 This page allows you to compare the current month to the previous month, as well as look at how sleep deprivation and restorative sleep changed over the course of the month.

-You can see that Will improved his sleep performance by 2% between April and May by closing the gap between his sleep need and the sleep he got.
-Will also brought up his average nightly restorative sleep by 12 minutes.
+You can see that this member improved sleep performance by 2% between April and May by closing the gap between their sleep need and the sleep they got.
+They also brought up average nightly restorative sleep by 12 minutes.

-There are two graphs at the bottom that show the same stats as the summary graph above, but broken down by each day of the month.
+There are two graphs below that show the same stats as the summary graph above, but broken down by each day of the month.

-The bottom graph shows REM (light blue) and SWS (dark blue).
-You can see that despite getting similar total amounts of sleep on May 1 and May 24, Will got about an extra 1.5 hours of restorative sleep.
+The bottom graph shows nightly restorative sleep (REM and SWS), which illustrates how not all nights of sleep of the same length are created equal.
+For example, you can see that despite getting similar total amounts of sleep on May 1 and May 24, this member got about 1.5 hours more restorative sleep on the 1st.

-This section of the Monthly Performance Assessment gives members a new way of breaking down cardiovascular load by strain and time in heart rate zones across different sports and activities.
-Will recorded running, weightlifting, and golf workouts as well as a number of unspecified activities in May.
-Using the legend, we see the distribution of activities in terms of day of week, heart rate zones, and intensities.
+This section of the Monthly Performance Assessment gives members a way of breaking down cardiovascular load by strain and time in heart rate zones across different sports and activities.
+This member recorded running, weightlifting, and golf workouts, as well as a number of unspecified activities in May.

-The figure above illustrates that Will’s primary contributions to strain come from running, which is supplemented by weightlifting and golf on the weekend.
-Based on the size of the Tuesday bar, we can determine that Will runs consistently on Tuesdays and at a decent strain.
-His Friday running bar is smaller, which could indicate he ran every Friday at lower strains or that he might have skipped his Friday run once or twice during the month.
+The figure above shows that the member’s primary contributions to strain came from running (see color code in next graphic), which is supplemented by weightlifting and golf on the weekend.
+Based on the size of the Tuesday bar, we can determine that they ran consistently on Tuesdays and at a decent strain.
+The Friday running bar is smaller, which could indicate they ran every Friday at lower strains or that they might have skipped a Friday run once or twice during the month.

-To the right of the Strain By Day of Week Graph we provide summary statistics about workouts logged and show a comparison to the previous month.
-Will logged a total of 24 workouts in May, compared to 19 in April.
+We also provide summary statistics about workouts logged and show a comparison to the previous month.
+This member logged a total of 24 workouts in May, compared to 19 in April.
 Of those, 17 were running, 5 weightlifting, 1 activity, and 1 golf.
-He worked out for a total of 24 hours and 1 minute during May, while his average workout strain was 11.7, with running activities yielding the highest average strain and weightlifting the lowest.
-He also extended his average workout time to 1 hour, an 11-minute increase from April.
+They worked out for a total of 24 hours and 1 minute during May, with an average workout strain of 11.7.
+Running activities yielding the highest average strain and weightlifting the lowest.
+The member also extended their average workout time to 1 hour, an 11-minute increase from April.

-Each heart rate zone is believed to impart a different training stimulus; the Heart Rate Training Graph shows your total time in each zone over the course of the month, color coded by the contribution of each activity type.
-Will has a fairly even spread across his heart rate zones, with running workouts making up the bulk of time in his 70%+ zones.
-Will rarely exceeds 70% of his max heart rate when playing golf or weightlifting.
+Different heart rate zones can impart different training stimuli, and the Heart Rate Training Graph shows your total time in each zone over the course of the month (color coded by the contribution of each activity type).
+This member has a fairly even spread across heart rate zones, with running workouts making up the bulk of time in the 70%+ zones.
+They rarely exceed 70% of their max heart rate when playing golf or weightlifting.

-The last graph on this page is the Training Intensity Graph, in which we plot strain against duration for each activity in the past month.
-This graph shows you how long it took to earn various strain scores across your different sports.
-You can see that Will’s running activities range from 20 minutes to 2 hours, but stay within the 8-15 strain range–his more intense runs took less time to complete.
-Will’s weightlifting activities are all within the 5-9 strain range, but it took him between 45 minutes and 2:15 to achieve these strains.
-You can use this chart in conjunction with the Strain Coach’s optimal strain recommendation to decide the sport and duration that will get you to your goal Strain for the day.
+The last section of this page is the Training Intensity Graph, in which we plot strain against duration for each activity in the past month.
+This graph shows you how long it took to earn various strains across your different activity types.
+You can see that this member’s running activities range from 20 minutes to 2 hours, but stay within the 8-15 strain range–their more intense runs took less time to complete.

-Next up are the strain, recovery, and sleep performance heatmaps.
+Next up are the strain, recovery, and sleep performance heatmaps, which show your daily data for the last year across these three key metrics.
 The goal of this page is to give you an overview of how you are trending throughout the year.
 Averages by weekday are displayed to the left of the heatmap, and averages by month are displayed below.
 The darker the color of the strain boxes, the higher the strain for that day.
-You can see that Will’s average strain increased during the COVID-19 pandemic while physical distancing mandates in Massachusetts kept him home and forced him to swap his normal gym workouts for outdoor activities.
+As mentioned in the training and activity breakdown, you can see this member began working out harder in May than they did in April.

-You can also see the progression from light to dark in his sleep performance heatmap, showing that he started closing the gap between sleep need and the sleep that he got.
-His May sleep performance was 5% better than February and also 2% better than May of last year.
-Will has a mix of yellow and green recoveries with only a handful of red recovery days in there.
-Because of the way our recovery algorithm normalizes to each individual member, most people have an average monthly recovery somewhere in the yellow.
+This member also has a mix of yellow and green recoveries with only a handful of red recovery days in there.
+Due to the way our recovery algorithm normalizes to each individual member, most people have an average monthly recovery in the yellow.

 In the bottom section of the page, you can see how your body responded to your training behavior.
-If you were overreaching and then your HRV and RHR improved, that’s a sign that the overreaching was functional, meaning you were more fit because of it.
+If you were overreaching and then your heart rate variability and resting heart rate improved, that’s a sign that the overreaching was functional and you are more fit because of it.
 If, however, your HRV and RHR got worse following the overreaching period, that can indicate non-functional overreaching.

 Similarly, periods of rest can result in a physiological restoration that enables harder training and better performance – think tapering before a big competition – or can lead to loss of fitness and detraining.
 Looking at the top and bottom graphs together can help to understand if your training had the intended impact.

-Will’s data shows that a long period of restorative training in January and February negatively impacted his HRV and RHR.
-Once work from home started in March due to COVID-19, you can see that he started getting closer to optimal training, followed by a short period of overreaching.
-The green lines on his HRV and RHR adaptation graphs show how his cardiovascular fitness came back to the levels he had in January.
+This member’s data shows that a long period of restorative training in January and February negatively impacted HRV and RHR.
+In March you can see they started getting closer to optimal training, followed by a short period of overreaching.
+The green lines on the HRV and RHR adaptation graphs in the spring months show how their cardiovascular fitness came back to the levels they had in January.